fossid-ab/cicd-integration-examples/README.md

 For Workbench, we provide examples using the [Workbench Agent](https://github.com/fossid-ab/workbench-agent).
 There are examples for running the Python Script directly and for running the container.

+We also provide examples of using the Workbench API from our [API Sample Scripts](https://github.com/fossid-ab/workbench-api-samples).

 ### Prerequisites